A Forthcoming Book Project

 Learn about the book project and contributors.

-Learn about the upcoming roundtable discussion.
+Learn about the roundtable discussion.

 Leading scholars in religion and theology address the complex social reality of anti-blackness.
 Contributors analyze the problems of mass incarceration, police brutality, sexual exploitation, colonial domination, economic oppression, and negative stereotyping as forces that particularly target and harm black bodies, selves, and communities.